 The report stated a need for a “CV outcomes trial” a further clinical trial to assess risks to the cardiovascular (CV) system.
 Cancer surveillance would be a part of that trial.
 And today, the trial now complete, that cancer surveillance has revealed an increased risk of cancer associated with Belviq.

-Can We Blame Arena Pharmaceutical and Eisai?
+Can We Blame Arena Pharmaceuticals and Eisai?

 It is normal for drugs to have rare, but serious side effects and interactions.
 No medication is without risks.
 However, an increased likelihood of cancer for anyone who takes a drug is unacceptable.
 The questions that remain have to do with the rigor and transparency of Arena Pharmaceuticals and Eisai.